Lukas-47/react-native-audio-pro/README.md

 - **🔒 Lock Screen Controls**: Play, pause, seek, or skip right from your lock screen or notification center.
 - **📢 Event Updates**: Stay in the loop with playback status updates using event listeners.
 - **⏩ Seek Anywhere**: Jump to any part of the track with easy seek options.
+- **👀 Focused**: Simple single remote file audio playback.
+No queues, no live streams, no web support, just one job and laser focused on it.
 - **💻 TypeScript Friendly**: Fully typed with enums and interfaces to make coding a breeze.

 ---